 The production of river basin management plans is a requirement of the European Water Framework Directive (WFD).
-In Scotland we have produced two river basin management plans - one for the Scotland river basin district and one for the cross border Solway Tweed river basin district.
-These are supplemented by a suite of ten area management plans, one of which covers Argyll and Lochaber.
-These plans will help to deliver Water Framework Directive requirements of improving all water bodies to good ecological status by 2015, or, if not feasible by 2015 by extended timescales up to 2027, and preventing any deterioration.
+In Scotland we have produced two river basin management plans (RBMPs) - one for the Scotland river basin district and one for the cross border Solway Tweed river basin district.

+The RBMPs are supplemented by a suite of ten area management plans, one of which covers the Forth.
+These plans will help to deliver the two key Water Framework Directive objectives: preventing the water environment from deterioration and improving all water bodies to good ecological status by 2015, or, if not feasible by 2015 by extended timescales up to 2027, and preventing any deterioration.
 The directive allows us to set less stringent objectives if there are other reasons such as technical infeasibility or disproportionate cost which would prevent water bodies reaching good ecological status.

-The overall aim is for 96% of Argyll and Lochaber's waters to be in a good condition by 2027.
+The overall aim is for 96% of the Forth water bodies within the Forth area to be in a good condition by 2027.
+Currently 22% at in a good or better condition.

-Further information is available at: www.sepa.org.uk/water/river-basin-planning.aspx www.sepa.org.uk/water/river basin planning/area advisory groups/argyll.aspx
+Further information is available at: www.sepa.org.uk/water/river\basin\planning.aspx

-The Argyll and Lochaber area management plan has three key components and is available on the SEPA website at:
+The Forth area management plan has two key components and is available on the SEPA website.